 HOW DOES PFA VOTING WORK?

 Maddison is another one of the older players that have could be in contention for the award.
-He had consistently linked with a move away from his current club, Leicester City, but now looks likely to stay.
+He had consistently linked with a move away from his current club, Leicester City, but recently signed a new contract.
 During 2019/2020, he was a key player in their early season form which saw them sit in the Champions League places until the last week of the campaign.
 Maddison is technically brilliant and is Leicester’s set-piece taker.

 Mason Mount 14/1